micro/services/README.md

 or combined to create powerful distributed systems.
 The services are intended to be consumed by each other using RPC and externally through the Micro API.

-## Rationale

-Read more about the reason for Micro Services in [this blog post](https://micro.dev/blog/2022/09/27/real-world-micro-services.html).

-## Interfaces

-Every service starts with a protobuf interface definition, which is a standard used by Google and everyone else now that gRPC is so dominant.
-The idea is to define the API in protobuf, code generate and implement the handlers for it.
-The services can be called by other services on the platform using those code generated clients or an API Gateway, which Micro provides.
-External calls via the API use the same format but with HTTP/JSON endpoints.

 ## Services

 Services available thus far: